Richafan21/Daily-Devop-Notes/Day-13.md

 ### Disk Partitions

-Taking a closer look at the output of `lsblock` from before, we can see that the SSD disk is divided into three partitions:
+Taking a closer look at the output of `lsblk` from before, we can see that the SSD disk is divided into three partitions:
 1. `sda3` is used as the root partition.
 2. `sda2` (72.5GB) is mounted at /media/MM/Data and is typically used for storing backup data.
 3. `sda1` is mounted at /boot/efi to store boot loader files needed during system startup.